What Are Thai Boat Noodles?

 - ½ lb Asian-style meatballs pork or beef

-- 2 cups water spinach or spinach (optional) cut into 2-inch pieces
+- 2 cups water spinach, Chinese broccoli, or bok choy (optional) cut into 2-inch pieces

 - 2 cups bean sprouts